-- If you have increased swelling and bruising of one thigh that is significantly more than the other.
-Remove the thigh compression garment or ACE wrap to make this determination if it is concerning, as this may represent a hematoma (collection of blood) or a seroma (collection of clear fluid). - If you have significantly increased drain output over an 8 hour period (greater than 150 ccs) - If you have increasing redness or swelling around the incision. - If you have pain in the calf and swelling in one calf significantly more than the other - If you have chest pain or shortness of breath. - If you have sever pain not relived by pain medication. - If you have any side effects from medication: rash, nausea, headache, vomiting. - If you have fever over 101. - If you have yellow or greenish drainage from incision or notice a foul odor. - If you notice some vaginal burning and itching as a result of the antibiotics used during and after surgery.
+- If you have increased swelling and bruising of one side of the abdomen or thigh significantly more than the other.
+Remove the abdominal binder to make this determination if it is concerning, as this may represent a hematoma (collection of blood) or a seroma (collection of clear fluid). - If you have increasing redness or swelling around the incision. - If you have sever pain not relived by pain medication. - If you have any side effects from medication: rash, nausea, headache, vomiting. - If you have fever over 101. - If you have yellow or greenish drainage from incision or notice a foul odor. - If you notice some vaginal burning and itching as a result of the antibiotics used during and after surgery.